william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

     ![Access_Token](images/access_token.png)

-4. To run the script type python 'script_name.py' from your Terminal.
+4. To run the script type *python3 scriptname.py* from your Terminal.
 You should have new messages coming in every second.
 Verify it by clicking on Load Messages in your stream as shown below.

      ![New_Messages](images/new_messages.png)